pypeit/PypeIt/doc/dev/build_archived_sensfuncs.rst

 The archived DEIMOS sensitivity functions are created by combining multiple sensivity functions from different detectors at different grating tilts to get a wider wavelength coverage.
+The steps in this process are typically:

-1 choose sensitivity functions for grating
+   1 Choose sensitivity functions for grating.
+The functions should have good wavelength coverage,
+     and low airmass.

-2 translate them up/down to roughly match
+   2 Start with the bluest sensitivity function and translate the next function up/down to roughly match.

-3a cover detector gaps by truncatating and concatenating sensfuncs or
-3b truncating and joining with a polynomial fit.
+     One or both function may be truncated to fit.

+   3 If the gap between sensitivity function isn't smooth (for example on a detector boundary)
+     a polynomial fit can be used to join them.

-Helper functiosn in blah.
-See jupyter notebook blah for an example.
+Helper functions in TODO/stitcutils.py.
+See jupyter notebook todo for a detailed example of how the sesnitivity functions for the 600ZD DEIMOS grating were stitched together.